 - The cost of embryo harvest from infected females for SPF conversion includes embryo harvest from up-to 10 superovulated females and surgical re-implantation into pseudopregnant recipient females.

-- If the recipients do not become pregnant for any reason, we will repeat the procedure at no additional cost.
+- When thawing embryos frozen in the TRP Core or fresh embryos collected from superovulated females, if the recipients do not become pregnant for any reason, we will repeat the procedure at no additional cost.

 - Click here for current rates.